Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/PRIMARY-DATA-STORAGE.md

 This design is for three very large tables.
 It's important to note that the largest US school district with positive attendance tracking could have on the order of 450 million attendance records in a school year.
-Since a Tanager instance will store a lot more that just attendance, we are targeting support on the order of 1 billion rows in the `Documents` table.
+Since a DMS instance will store a lot more that just attendance, we are targeting support on the order of 1 billion rows in the `Documents` table.
 If we estimate that each document has on the order of 10 references to other documents (they can have arrays of references), then we need to be able to support on the order of 10 billion rows in the `References` table.